• Skip to primary navigation

 Why this recipe is just so good...

 • The steak is so delectable!
-Aged, savory beef is encrusted with some choice, flavorful seasonings and pan seared to your desired doneness.
+Aged, savory beef is encrusted with some choice, flavorful, cajun seasoning and pan seared to your desired doneness.

 You can choose your favorite cut of beef to blacken.
 I have used filet mignon, ribeye and sirloin.
 However, in this recipe, we are using New York strip steak, also known as top loin, shell steak or Kansas City steak.
 This cut has a great balance of marbled fat and meat.
-And the fat will give the steak a delicious flavor.
+You can trim any excess amounts of fat.
+But don't remove it all.
+The fat will give the steak a delicious flavor.

 Strip steaks on cutting board.